 There are ten FEZs in Turkmenistan: Mary-Bayramaly; Ekerem-Hazar; Turkmenabat-Seydi; Bakharly-Serdar; Ashgabat-Anew; Ashgabat-Abadan; Saragt; Guneshli; Ashgabat International Airport; and Dashoguz Airport.
-These FEZs have not been successful in drawing increased economic activity.
-Despite legal guarantees, the government interferes in business decisions of firms located in the FEZs.
-Moreover, FEZs have not been financially supported by the government and lack infrastructure, such as advanced telecommunications, to attract businesses.
-The infrastructure of the Ashgabat International Airport is more developed and has modern transit facilities.
+The FEZs have not been successful in drawing increased economic activity, as the government interferes in the business decisions of firms located in the zones and has not financially supported zones’ infrastructure.

-In September 2011, the GoTX announced it was working on a new Law on Special Economic Zones.
-The new Law has not been passed yet.
+In September 2011, the government announced it was working on a new Law on Special Economic Zones.
+The new Law has not been passed.

-State data on most economic indicators, including Foreign Direct Investment (FDI) remain unreliable and mostly unavailable.
-However, according to various independent analysts, most foreign investment is directed toward the country‟s oil and gas sector.
-Such investments include three onshore Production Sharing Agreements (PSAs): the Nebitdag Contractual Territory operated by Burren Energy UK/ENI; the Khazar project operated jointly by the Turkmennebit state oil concern and Mitro International of Austria; and the Bagtyarlyk Contractual Territory operated by the Chinese National Petroleum Corporation (CNPC).
-In addition, there are six PSAs for offshore operations: Block I operated by Petronas of Malaysia; Block II (Cheleken Contractual Territory) operated by Dragon Oil (UAE); Block III operated by Buried Hill (Canada); Blocks 11 and 12 operated jointly by Maersk Oil of Denmark and Wintershall of Germany; Block 23 operated by RWE of Germany; and Block 21 operated by Itera of Russia.
+Government data on most economic indicators, including Foreign Direct Investment (FDI), remains generally unavailable and unreliable.
+According to various independent analysts, however, most foreign investment is directed toward the country’s oil and gas sector.
+Such investments include three onshore Production Sharing Agreements (PSAs): the Nebitdag Contractual Territory operated by ENI; the Khazar project operated jointly by the Turkmennebit state oil concern and Mitro International of Austria; and the Bagtyarlyk Contractual Territory operated by the Chinese National Petroleum Corporation (CNPC).
+In addition, there are six PSAs for offshore operations: Block I operated by Petronas of Malaysia; Block II (Cheleken Contractual Territory) operated by Dragon Oil (UAE); Block III operated by Buried Hill (Canada); Block 23 operated by RWE of Germany; and Block 21 operated by Itera of Russia.